Distributionally Robust Policy Learning via Adversarial Environment Generation: Approach

+Now the inner supremum can be performed with gradient ascent on the latent space (Fig.~\ref{fig:model}:

 where $\eta$ is the step size.
 In practice we perform the minimax procedure iteratively: during inner maximization, a set of $K$ latent variables $\{z_{0_i}\}_{i=1}^K$ are sampled from the current latent distribution $P_{\mathcal{Z}_0}$ and perturbed into $\{z_i\}_{i=1}^K$.
 The reconstructed environments $\{E_i\}_{i=1}^K := \{f(z_i)\}_{i=1}^K$ are added to the dataset $S$; during the minimization phase, the policy is re-trained using the augmented $S$.
-Between the two phases, we train the embedding using all environments in $S$ and their cost evaluated at the current policy $\pi_\theta$; this is used to update $P_{\mathcal{Z}_0}$, whose support grows over iterations.
+Between the two phases, we train the embedding using all environments in $S$ and their cost evaluated at the current policy $\pi_\theta$; this is used to update $P_{\mathcal{Z}_0}$, whose support grows over iterations. \textbf{Target ascent in the latent space.} In practice we find it difficult to tune the number of gradient ascent steps when perturbing a latent variable.
+Instead, we set a target on how much the predicted cost $\tilde{C}_{z}(\pi_\theta)$ of the perturbed latent variable should increase from that of the original latent variable $\tilde{C}_{z_0}(\pi_\theta)$, and run \eqref{eq:gradient-ascent} until the target is reached.
+However, since the cost predictor is Lipschitz-regularized, the range of its output is likely to be smaller than the true range of the cost evaluated in simulation.
+Thus at each iteration before generating new environments, we calculate the empirical range $\mathcal{R}(\tilde{C})$ (difference of the maximum and minimum predicted cost over all environments in $S$), and set the target ascent $\Delta \tilde{C}$ using a percentage $\Delta \tilde{C}_p \in [0,1]$ of $\mathcal{R}(\tilde{C})$.
+We find that $\Delta \tilde{C}_p = 0.2$ works well for all experiments.

-\textbf{Distributionally robust bound on the predicted cost.} We end by deriving a robustness result that follows from Kantorovich-Rubinstein duality \citep{villani2009optimal} of the Wasserstein distance (see App.~\ref{app:theorem}).
-The following result bounds the worst-case expected predicted cost of a learned policy $\pi_\theta$ over the set $\mathcal{P}$ of distributions in terms of the (predicted) cost on the empirical distribution $P_{\mathcal{Z}_0}$. \begin{theorem} For the cost predictor $h_\psi$ with Lipschitz constant upper bounded by $\overline{\gamma}$, and the uncertainty set $\mathcal{P} := \{P_\mathcal{Z}: W_d(P_\mathcal{Z}, P_{\mathcal{Z}_0}) \leq \rho\}$, the following inequality holds: